kubeflow/website/content/en/docs/components/model-registry/getting-started.md

 Normally you would need to provide your deployment metadata manually resulting in an error-prone process, especially when such data has to be gathered from several sources.
-Using Model Registry ensures simplified access to accurate metadata, and enables you to automate deployment based on the Model Registry values, as also shown in the example below.
+Using Model Registry ensures simplified access to accurate metadata, and enables you to automate deployment based on the Model Registry values, as also shown in the examples below.

-Note: the provided example uses the Model Registry Python client and KServe Python SDK.
+Note: the provided examples uses the Model Registry Python client and KServe Python SDK.
 You can analogously make use of the Model Registry REST APIs, and your own Add-on SDK as needed.

+### Using Model Registry metadata

 You can use the retrieved metadata from the previous step with the KServe Python SDK to create an inference endpoint, for example: